OliverMa1/DT-synth/README.md

 ## Running scalability benchmarks and comparison to other tools

 This section describes how to run the scalability benchmarks and compare the results to GAVS+ and TuLiP.
-Note that this requires TuLiP to be installed:
+Note that this requires TuLiP to be installed, the instructions on how to install TuLiP can be found in /TuLip.

+The script to run the benchmarks can be executed as follows:

     sh runAll_Scalability.sh